 “Out of the Blue” was inspired by a boy who surprised Gibson with a gift in high school.
 This led to more video clips from the 80s and interviews about her songwriting.

-“Only in my Dreams” featured the entire ensemble with another classic alto saxophone solo by Tese.
-The audience sang along as Gibson moved about the stage, which led to her walking through the audience to engage gleeful volunteer singers, including her sister Karen.
+“Only in My Dreams” featured the entire ensemble with another classic alto saxophone solo by Tese.
+The audience sang along as Gibson moved about the stage, leading her to walk through the audience to engage gleeful volunteer singers, including her sister Karen.

-Gibson invited the Bookend Baldies Eddie Bennett and Buddy Casimano to the stage.
+Gibson invited to the stage the Bookend Baldies, Eddie Bennett and Buddy Casimano.
 Gibson and Casimano had attended high school together and spoke of their history before the ensemble danced and sang “Shake Your Love.”

 Another high school inspiration drawn from naps in Social Studies resulted in the song “Wake Up to Love.”

 It was another soundtrack and Gibson’s recording of “Red Hot” set in a medium swing.
 Gibson wrapped herself in blue boa and climbed to sit on the edge of the piano lid.
 In an admittedly Broadway mood, Gibson sang the pensive, hopeful song “Maybe This Time” by John Kander and Fred Ebb from the 1972 film Cabaret.
-With this song, she left her teen pop persona to demonstrate the gravitas, romance, and presence to deliver the American songbook!
+She left her teen pop persona with this song to demonstrate the gravitas, romance, and presence to deliver the American songbook!

 Gibson invited audience members from her original tour to come up and perform the “Out of the Blue” finale with its original soundtrack.
-This resulted in a full-stage and well-earned extended ovations.
+This resulted in a full-stage and well-earned extended ovation.